csf-dev/CSF.Screenplay/CSF.Screenplay.Docs/docs/introduction/SampleTasks.md

 > It's perfectly reasonable, recommended in fact, for Tasks to use _implicit assumptions about the state of the application_.
 > It's encouraged to document these, to aid reusability.

-### Tasks coordinate other Performables

-Common to both tasks is that they make prolific use of `actor.PerformAsync`.
-This is the mechanism by which Task classes compose other Performables, which may include any or all of Actions, Questions or other Tasks.
-These consumed Performables are built in the same manner, using the same builders and/or static factories, as if they were being used directly from the Performance logic.

 ### Well-known parameters are held in static classes

 Notice the static classes which are used alongside these tasks.